arsalanyavari/devops-roadmap/docs/docker/Dockerfile.md

 >__Warning__ When using multistage Dockerfiles, each stage creates its own cache layer, which can lead to larger disk usage on the Docker host.

+If you want know more about multistages Dokcerfiles you can take a look at https://docs.docker.com/build/building/multi-stage.

 Ok.
 If you want to know about the best practices to writting a Dockerfile you can take a look at the https://docs.docker.com/develop/develop-images/dockerfile_best-practices.